core-wg/yang-cbor/draft-ietf-core-sid.md

 --- abstract

 YANG Schema Item iDentifiers (YANG SID) are globally unique 63-bit unsigned integers used to identify YANG items.
-This document defines the semantics, the registration, and assignment processes of YANG SIDs.
+This document defines the semantics, the registration, and assignment processes of YANG SIDs for IETF managed YANG modules.
 To enable the implementation of these processes, this document also defines a file format used to persist and publish assigned YANG SIDs.

 --- middle